 Children born on or after 1st July 2006 & British Nationality registration

-If a child was born to a mother who was not married to the natural father prior to the 1st of July 2006, an application can be made in line with British Nationality Act 1981.
-The specified evidences are required to support the application.
+If a child was born to a mother who was not married to the natural father prior to the 1st of July 2006, an application can be made in line with the British Nationality Act 1981.
+The specified evidence is required to support the application.

 Children or Adults to register as a British Citizen

-A person who was born in the UK, have lived in the UK for a period of 10 years, meets the residency requirements, the absence rules and is a person of good character can qualify to become a British Citizen.
-An application requires evidences to support the claim of residency throughout the 10 years continuous periods.
+A person who was born in the UK, has lived in the UK for a period of 10 years, meets the residency requirements, the absence rules, and is a person of good character can qualify to become a British Citizen.
+An application requires evidence to support the claim of residency throughout the 10 years of continuous periods.